-The Greater Vescia or Giant Vescia (Calvatia gigantea (Batsch) Lloyd, 1904) is a fungus belonging to the family Agaricaceae which can reach considerable size.
+The Giant puffball (Calvatia gigantea (Batsch) Lloyd, 1904) is a fungus belonging to the family Agaricaceae which can reach considerable size.

 From the systematic point of view it belongs to the Eukaryota Domain, Kingdom Fungi, Basidiomycota Division, Class Agaricomycetes, Order Agaricales, Family Agaricaceae and then to the Genus Calvatia and to the species C. gigantea.